 Study of resource allocation, growth, and income distribution in capitalist, market socialist, and centrally planned economies.
-Prerequisite: 2.0 in ECON 301.
+Prerequisite: minimum grade of 2.0 in ECON 301.

 The goal of this course is to investigate how institutional arrangements impact the ability of the members of a society to better their lives and to achieve rising economic welfare.
 We look at the efficiency of economies, the process of growth, and the resulting welfare of their people, seeking to bring the tools of economic analysis to bear in understanding how institutional change impacts economic incentives and economic growth.
 Students will apply the tools of economics to the analysis of real world cases.
 Our tour of topics on institutions and growth is organized into three sections.
 Section 1 looks at the barriers to growth facing the people in the poorest countries of the world, called the “Bottom Billion.”
 Section 2 provides an in-depth case study of China, a country that has reaped the benefits of a transition from socialism to markets, enjoying unprecedented growth.
 Section 3 turns to the risks in a high-income economy.
 It looks at the roles of institutions and policies in the US response to the 2008 financial crisis.
 We analyze the impacts of economic policies on growth and welfare using micro-economic theory.
 Students whose use of price theory is weak can review the underlying theory in Jeffrey Perloff’s Microeconomics (any edition.)
 Applying microeconomics to real world cases, we ask how economic policies influence the economic behavior of individuals and firms, exploring how households and producers respond to changes in the opportunities and constraints that they face and how they interact in markets and in administrative systems.
 We use microeconomics as a problem-solving tool to ask questions and to set up and solve qualitative and quantitative problems.
 We apply economic theory in order to state refutable propositions and to predict the likely outcomes of changes in public policies.